-Anonymous VPN has network across twenty countries with a heavy emphasis on Europe.
-Users in Asia are also well covered, however, there are zero servers in South America and only one in Africa.
+Anonymous VPN has a network across twenty countries with a heavy emphasis on Europe.
+Users in Asia are also well covered.
+However, there are zero servers in South America and only one in Africa.

 Tests for our Anonymous VPN review show average speeds, and that generally reflects what users are saying.
 While it’s common for VPNs to slow down your internet speed, the percentage of that decrease in speed varies.
 Generally, users find Anonymous VPN speeds fine if you have a good connection and potentially frustrating if your connection is slow.

 Another feature of Anonymous VPN is that it provides users with a dynamic IP address when connected to the service.

 If you decide that Anonymous VPN is right for you, you might be confused about the lack of a download page.
 This is because you need to start by signing up for one of the memberships offered at the bottom of the Home page.
 If you already have an account, you can download the client from the links at the left of the footer.

 Once you’ve selected your membership, you’ll be taken to a page to create a new account.
 Finally, after entering your credit card information, you will receive two emails from the company.
 One gives you the login details you entered originally, which you will need to enter the customer section of the website.

 The second email includes a link to download the app, as well as your username and password.
 Note that your username and password for the app are different than the ones you used to sign up with.
 This is one of the rare points of confusion we encountered while researching for this Anonymous VPN review.
 Once you’ve downloaded the files, just follow your computer’s prompts to install the program.